 To make local edits to only one event, edit the most recent upcoming event.
 To make edits to all future recurring events, edit the furthest out event.
-That event will be used as the base event to replicate in the future.
+The second event is used as the base event to replicate going forward.

 For events with a longer cadence, like monthly or annually, duplicate a past event.
 Duplicating events keeps all the event information pre-populated, and the date and time can be updated as needed.